santanuroul123/argocd-in-one-shot/03_setup_installation/README.md

-# ArgoCD setup and Installation
+# ArgoCD Setup and Installation

 Let's see how we can Setup & Install ArgoCD and access via the browser.